hyperledger/identus-cloud-agent/docs/guides/linting.md

 *Change detail*

 PROTOBUF_PROTOLINT generates lots of errors for files which are quite large and may block small changes to these files.
 Suggest change to enable but pass even with error to not block velocity.
 Suggest to re enabled when files can be reviewed as a specific task

 ---

+Date Added: 2023-03-27

+Author: Pat Losoponkul

+Date Actioned: 2023-03-27

+Linter - Current Status: Enabled

+Linter - Suggested Change:  Customise

+*Change detail*

+Add `.protolintrc.yml` used by `protolint` linter and configure it to disable `REPEATED_FIELD_NAMES_PLURALIZED` rule.
+This rule should be disabled since it tries to pluralize the field name that doesn't conform to the spec submitted to W3C.

+---